ronanchilvers/solo-d6/Game/Scenes/13 - Down The Stairs.md

 > **Outcome:** No
 > **Random Event:** None

 The lynx backs off, snarling as Sakari edges away and then leaps for the tunnel entrance.
-Together they run as best they can, through the tunnel, through the room beyond and up the stairway.
 Sakari is bleeding freely from his wounds but seems undaunted.
+They scramble through the tunnel into the far room.
+Kaapo is heading for the stairs when Okan shouts